 - This plan has an minimum annual deductible of $1,400 or $2,800 for families

 - Your plan has an annual out of pocket maximum of $7,050 (or less) or $14,100 for your family

 - You aren't currently on Medicare or supplemental health care plan (including a spouse's employer- sponsored plan)

 - You're not considered a dependent under anyone else's tax return

 - You're not covered under other disqualifying health coverage, including yours or your spouse's enrollment in a traditional FSA

 An FSA counts as "other health coverage," according to IRS Publication 969.
-So your run- of- the- mill FSA will probably not be compatible with an HSA.
+So a general purpose health FSA will not be compatible with an HSA.
 And it's important to note that if your spouse elects an FSA that's not compatible with an HSA, your ability to contribute to an HSA goes out the window, as you're technically considered covered under that FSA (whether your spouse adds you as a dependent to the plan or not).

 If your employer offers either a limited-purpose health or a post-deductible health FSA (also referred to as an "HSA-compatible FSA"), start celebrating!
 It means you can have an HSA alongside your FSA.
 And who doesn't want more tax-free spending on qualified medical expenses?

 Before running off and opening an FSA alongside your HSA, make sure you understand the pros and cons of each.
 Look carefully at your lifestyle to see if it even makes sense.
 You want to know if you'll be able to use up your FSA funds as you'll lose them after the end of the plan year (with the exception of those with deadline extensions or a $550 rollover).